nschlia/ffmpegfs/README.md

 Once this is implemented and after a stabilisation phase V2.0 will finally see the light.

+* HLS: Introducing direct segment access.
+If e.g. segment no. 333 is opened, ffmpegfs will seek to this position and start transcoding the segment immediately. *Please not that this feature is still experimental and may produce unexpected results.*
 * See [NEWS](NEWS) for details.

 *Libav video support currenty seems broken.
 I have not yet decided whether